‘Star Wars: The Last Jedi’: Rian Johnson Talks Title’s Evolution And Luke/Rey Relationship

 — Good Morning America (@GMA) July 16, 2017

 When GMA asked Johnson about Luke’s first words in this year’s flick, he said that he realized that was a “starting point” for him when he began the script.
 It was a point where he would have to think about the mystery of Luke’s exile on that planet where Rey had found him and also what Rey wants from Luke.
-It is the beginning point of The Last Jedi that had some petty big questions from the start.
+It is the beginning point of The Last Jedi that had some pretty big questions from the start.
 These were questions that needed answering and hopefully Rian put it all together for this coming December.

 “Why is he on that island?
 He knows his friends are in trouble, he knows the galaxy needs him,” Johnson said.

 “Why would this hero that I grew up with have put himself in exile?
 To me, it was like, if we can crack that nut then we have something to start working with and then that will inform what their whole relationship is.”

 So it would seem Rian Johnson did give an idea of his thought process when putting together his creation without giving away the plot which is now not currently known.